October 30, 2018 - Joint Title III Project Results in Rechargeable Energy Cells for Soldiers in the Field of Combat

 “The completion of the TIA serves as evidence of EaglePicher’s commitment to excellence and to the growth of lithium-ion applications in support of our military,” said Walker.”

 EaglePicher Technologies, designs, develops and produces mission-critical power solutions.
 EaglePicher is an industry leading producer of batteries, battery management systems and energetic device.
-For over 75 years, the Company has served highly demanding requirements for aerospace, aviation, defense and medical battery applications.
+For over 75 years, the Company has served highly demanding requirements for space, aviation, defense and commercial battery applications.
 As the leading provider of thermal battery systems, to the Department of Defense, EaglePicher supplies power for the majority of the U.S. military’s missile and precision guided munitions systems.
 EaglePicher’s space heritage dates to the earliest days of the U.S. space program, from the first satellite to the Mars rovers.
 The company has provided lithium-ion batteries to military aircraft and high altitude unmanned aerial vehicles.
 The Company has eight U.S. manufacturing and research and development sites and over 900 employees.
 For more information, please visit www.eaglepicher.com.